Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Extras
 #### Namespaces
 As seen in c++ are collection of names of variables/functions, but unlike in c++, python does not have 'namespace' keyword, so no user defined namespaces.
 Python maintains its namespaces in a dictionary.
 They are maintained according to their scopes automatically, just like in any programming language.
-There are built-in (readily available functions without any import), global (which user defines outside of any function/class), local (which user defines inside a function/class/nested) namespaces.
+There are three types of namespaces.
+1. **built-in**: Are readily available functions without any import.
+2. **global**: Are which user defines outside of any function/class.
+3. **local**: Are which user defines inside a function/class/nested.
 ```Python
 ## built-in namespace
 # For example functions which do not require any imports